klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ![](img/klaytn-ide/8_ide_evm.png)

 You will find the EVM versions applied for Klaytn Baobab testnet and Cypress mainnet, so choose the appropriate version.
-You can check the current EVM version in Compilation Details, Metadata > Settings.
+You can check the current EVM version in Compilation Details > Metadata > Settings.

 #### Optimization <a id="optimization"></a>